-The existing bulkhead is approximately 55 years old, and due to the section loss is reaching the end of its service life.
-It is M&N experience that for bulkheads with similar issues it is more cost effective to install a new anchored bulkhead in front of the existing bulkhead rather than make repairs described above.
+The existing bulkhead is approximately 55 years old, and due to the level of section loss, the bulkhead is reaching the end of its anticipated service life.
+It is M&N's experience that for bulkheads with similar issues, it is more cost effective to install a new anchored bulkhead in front of the existing bulkhead rather than make the repairs described above.
 It is therefore recommended that the existing bulkhead be replaced.
 During the design of the replacement bulkhead, different anchoring systems could be evaluated such as soil anchors or a new concrete deadman similar to the existing anchorage system.
-Typically, it is difficult to reuse an existing bulkhead's anchor system, and it would be necessary to do exploratory digging to assess the condition of the 55 year old steel tie-rods and concrete deadman.
+Typically, it is difficult to reuse an existing bulkhead's anchor system, and it would be necessary to do exploratory digging to assess the condition of the 55-year-old steel tie-rods and concrete deadman.

-A conceptual level opinion of probable cost to replace the existing bulkhead in kind is provided in Appendix B. It is noted that in the current business environment, construction costs are escalating quickly, and it is difficult to forecast future construction costs.
+A conceptual level opinion of probable cost to replace the existing bulkhead in kind is provided in Appendix C. It is noted that in the current business environment, construction costs are escalating quickly, and it is difficult to forecast future construction costs.